kongying-tavern/docs/src/ja/manual/guide/auto-tracking/troubleshoot.md

 ---

-- Too many **in-game pins** will significantly reduce tracking accuracy. (e.g. Quest navigation, vendors, custom pins, etc.)
+- Too many **in-game custom pins** will significantly reduce tracking accuracy. (e.g. Quest navigation, vendors, custom pins, etc.)
-- Some areas can change appearance through world quest completion, auto tracking compares the game image to the **final form** of the map.
-For auto tracking to work accurately, please complete the related world quest.
+- Some areas can change appearance through world quest progression, auto tracking compares the game image to the **final form** of the map.
+For auto tracking to work accurately, please complete the related world quests.
 You can view the final form of the map in the map client.
 Areas that change:

 | Khaj-Nisut                    | Safhe Shatranj          | Dunes of Steel    |
 | ----------------------------- | ----------------------- | ----------------- |